Road Rules for Pedestrians: Crossing, Safety and Right-of-WayUpdated May 5, 2021

 Safety at intersections without stop signs

-Motorists will only stop at intersections marked with a STOP sign if they see a pedestrian waiting to cross.
+Motorists will only stop at intersections not marked with a STOP sign if they see a pedestrian waiting to cross.
 Make sure that every approaching vehicle has seen you and is slowing to a stop before crossing the intersection; do not assume that all drivers will stop just because one driver has.
-It takes a few moments for drivers to react to a waiting pedestrian at a stop sign intersection, so do not suddenly walk or run into the street.
+It takes a few moments for drivers to react to a waiting pedestrian at an intersection, so do not suddenly walk or run into the street.
 When you cross, do so in a timely fashion without holding up traffic unnecessarily.

 Jaywalking – a term that describes crossing or walking in the street without regard for approaching traffic - is incredibly dangerous, not to mention illegal.
 You must only seek to cross the road at intersections where the pedestrian has the right-of-way.
 Crossing the street in the middle of a block between two intersections puts pedestrians at significant risk of injury and in some parts of the United States could also result in a sizable fine.

 Rules for streets without sidewalks